 There's no reason to let that giant pack of parsley wilt in the fridge.
 Chop up a handful and scatter it on almost any soup for a fresh flavour hit and a pretty pop of green.
 Other versatile herbs include thyme, dill and chives.
 All good options, fresh or dried!

 5. Something crispy

 After ladling soup into a bowl, add textural interest by sprinkling a crunchy element on top.
-Homemade croutons, a few crumbled tortilla chips, or even some pieces of plain popcorn can all add excitement to your bowl.
+Homemade croutons or a few crumbled tortilla chips can add excitement to your bowl.

 6. Something savoury